 Paper logbooks can lead to security breaches and poor customer experience, particularly for those who don’t want to waste their time manually filling in details on a page.

 Workplace management systems don’t require massive upfront investment because they’re designed to grow with your business.
-For example, SwipedOn can support a smaller business with contactless sign in for visitors and employees, and as the business expands and sets up multi-site offices with a large number of employees you can upgrade your plan based on the features you want and needs of your business.
+For example, SwipedOn can support a business with visitor and employee registration, and as the business expands and sets up multi-site offices with a large number of employees you can upgrade your plan based on the features you want and the needs of your business.

 4. Drive Decisions with Data

 When you have real-time data and trends over time of your employee and visitor movements, building management services can better automate and regulate things like temperature and lighting on the premises.
 This helps offices reduce energy consumption by shutting down equipment when not in use or when the premises are not occupied.